Purpose of SRU’s Academic Integrity Policy

 i.
 The instructor emphasizes to students the importance of honesty and a respect for integrity within the profession.

 j.
-The instructor, in accordance with the provisions of the Family Educational Rights and Privacy Act of 1974, as amended, will treat as strictly confidential any information relating to an alleged violation of the University’s Academic Integrity Policy or the outcome of a judicial hearing.
+The instructor, in accordance with the provisions of the Family Educational Rights and Privacy Act of 1974, as amended, will treat as strictly confidential any information relating to an alleged violation of the University’s Academic Integrity Policy or the outcome of a conduct hearing.

 a.
 SRU has a right to discipline students who deviate from academic standards.
 The University is responsible for upholding the minimum standards of academic integrity and achievement on which degrees are based and for certifying that students have attained sufficient academic credit and exhibited acceptable standards of conduct to entitle them to a degree.

 b.
 SRU has a right and is responsible for maintaining and encouraging high standards of academic integrity by establishing policies and procedures for academic integrity and authentic authorship.

 c.
 The University is responsible for monitoring all violations of this policy in order to ensure the integrity and reputation of a degree from SRU.